Skip to main content

 Hook Lifecycle Overview

 The diagram above shows the full lifecycle flow.
 Session events (SessionStart and SessionEnd) wrap the entire interaction.
-In between, the agentic loop fires events as Claude gathers context, takes actions, and verifies results.
-Standalone async events fire independently whenever configuration changes, instructions load, or worktrees get created.
+In between, the agentic loop fires events as Claude gathers context, takes actions, handles permissions, and verifies results.
+Standalone async events fire independently whenever configuration changes, instructions load, worktrees get created, files change, or the working directory shifts.

 Getting a feel for which events fire and in what order is the foundation for writing effective hooks.
 The next three sections break down each category.